For a Swedish radio interview with Professor Biddle on the same subject, click here.

 Some 100 years later the landowner George Guilbert reinvestigated the site, but merely reported finding 'a vault' in which 'were found vast quantities of human bones, as if collected ... and thrown in a heap together.'
 Finally, in 1914, the supercilious cleric and antiquary Charles Cox dug a narrow trench across the area and later wrote that 'ignorance and folly had entirely destroyed what remains there may have been'.
 The Biddles' later excavation showed how perfunctory Cox's opening must have been.

-Between 1980-86 the Biddles thoroughly investigated the remains of this unique location, finding the disordered bones of some 264 individuals whose defleshed bones had originally been stacked, charnel-wise, against the walls of the inner or easterly room of the building, which was probably constructed as a mausoleum to hold the body of the Mercian monarch Merewahl who died in 757AD.
+Between 1980-86 the Biddles thoroughly investigated the remains of this unique location, finding the disordered bones of at least 264 individuals whose defleshed bones had originally been stacked, charnel-wise, against the walls of the inner or easterly room of the building, which was probably constructed as a mausoleum to hold the body of the Mercian monarch Merewahl who died in 757AD.
 It was in a ruinous state in 873 when the Vikings cut it down to ground level and floored the eastern room with a thick layer of marl.
 The central burial and the mass bone deposit was laid directly on this layer as a single deliberate act.

 When Walker stumbled upon this amazing collective burial he had rummaged among the bone stack, dismantled the primary burial and subsequently taken away much of the stonework of the walls.
 Biddle's careful reinvestigation found many items missed by the earlier delvers, including a fine iron axe, a sword blade, two large seaxes, a key, chisel, and five silver pennies, all minted between 872-4, and securely dating the deposit to the Viking occupation of Repton between 873-4.

 The south-west pit containing the skeletons of the four young males sacrificed as part of the rituals associated with the closure of the barrow.
-The stone setting at centre left may have supported a wooden marker Just to the right of the feet of the nearest skeleton are the jaws of a sheep.
+The stone setting at centre left may have supported a wooden marker.
+Just to the right of the feet of the nearest skeleton are the jaws of a sheep.

 Of the bones piled in the eastern chamber, 82 per cent were male, and of the 69 skulls rescued, only one was over 45 years old.
 The male bones were all robust in appearance, and suggest a Scandinavian population such as the Viking host which wintered in the Repton area at the time suggested by the coin evidence found within the barrow.

-It is obvious that the burial mound must have housed some outstanding Viking figure, who died during that winter and was interred with blatant pagan rites and accompanied by some 250 fellow-warriors whose excarnated bones seem to have been disinterred to accompany the great man in death.
+It is obvious that the burial mound must have housed some outstanding Viking figure, who died during that winter and was interred with blatant pagan rites and accompanied by fellow-warriors whose excarnated bones seem to have been disinterred to accompany the great man in death.
 They were probably soldiers who had died during the campaign, subsequently exhumed and piled in the chamber to lie with the body of their leader.

 Who was the exceptional individual worthy of such an outstanding communal burial effort?
 The Biddles believe him to be Ivar the Boneless, possibly the brother of Healfdeane, one of the leaders of the Viking force at Repton in 873-4.
 Ivar was noted as a man of exceptional cruelty and ferocity, and his nickname may indicate that he lacked legs, or may simply mean that he was long-legged or tall.
 The Viking force split into two in 874 and the occasion may have prompted the high status, elaborate and complex burial in the cairn placed on the bluff above the Trent at Repton.
 The entombment is without parallel in Europe during the Viking age, and it is interesting that one saga notes that Ivar died and was buried in England 'in the manner of former times', an allusion to the fact he was interred in a barrow.

 The main facts relating to this unique sepulchre are beyond dispute.
 It can be precisely dated to the time of Ivar's death, and the tumulus was raised by the army of which he had been a leader at the exact moment it was about to break up forever.
-The singular monument lies on a crest above the River Trent, not only a great natural divide, but the historic boundary between north and south.
+The singular monument lies on a crest above [and designed to be seen from] the River Trent, not only a great natural divide, but the historic boundary between north and south.
 Its placement within a former Mercian mausoleum, with a mass of contemporary human remains, is also significant, and it does seem that a convincing claim can be established as to the identity of the man in the mound.